stevenmnocent/osticket-prereqs/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_6d062cc7beeb45a5bdcdbc8a377af580~mv2.png" height="50%" width="50%" alt="osTicket: Prerequisites and Installation"/>
 </p>
 <p>
-27. Launch HeidiSQL → Click new and enter in the password we created earlier for root and click open.
+Step 27: Launch HeidiSQL, then click on "New" and enter the password for the root account that was set up earlier.
+Finally, click on "Open" to proceed.
 </p>
 <br />